NORTHEASTERN REGIONAL AQUACULTURE CENTER

 Targeted Project Area (TPA)

 The following statement, as prepared by the NRAC Technical and Industry Advisory Council and approved by the Board of Directors, is intended to address challenges and opportunities identified by industry members for research, demonstration, outreach, and/or education.
 Pre-proposals that address these areas will receive equal consideration.
 Areas described below are in no particular order.
 Aquaculture commodities chosen for study should have proven or have viable economic potential for commercial development in the Northeast region.
 Collaborative partnership(s) with appropriate industry sector(s), firm(s), fishing groups, or tribal groups is highly encouraged.
-Projects that promise to produce tangible end-products that are of direct use or value to aquaculture businesses or address key bottlenecks to aquaculture operations or marketing are preferred.
+We are specifically interested in projects that promise to produce tangible end-products that are of direct use or value to American aquaculture farms by increasing profitability, expanding markets and creating new uses, and improving human health.

-Goal: To improve the opportunities for growth and sustainability of the aquaculture industry by focusing on areas of economic, environmental, and social impacts at all industry stages (i.e., product life-cycle curve):
+Goal: To improve the opportunities for growth and sustainability of the aquaculture industry by focusing on areas of economic, environmental, technical, and social impacts at all industry stages.

-Statement of Opportunity: Aquaculture in the northeast region includes a diversity of species, systems, and industries.
+Statement of Opportunity: Aquaculture in the Northeast region includes a diversity of species, systems, and industries.
 NRAC funds projects that focus on all aspects of aquaculture and emphasize outcomes leading to development and sustainable growth of the industry.
-Members of the Industry Advisory Committee have identified the following challenges as major constraints:
+Members of the Industry Advisory Committee have identified the following areas of consideration:

 -